-The following four tools are being used by students, faculty, and staff of Rutgers University:
+The following tools are used by students, faculty, and staff of Rutgers:

-- EndNote — is a bibliographic management tool available in three platforms: EndNote desktop program which must be downloaded to a computer/laptop, EndNote basic which is cloud based, and EndNote for iPad.
-The University Libraries are now licensed to provide access to EndNote for all Rutgers students, faculty, and staff.
-Below are some useful links for eligible users to download the program and learn how to use it effectively:
+EndNote is available in three platforms: EndNote desktop, which must be downloaded to a computer/laptop; EndNote basic (also called EndNote online or EndNote web); and EndNote for iPad.
+The University Libraries are licensed to provide access to EndNote for all Rutgers students, faculty, and staff.
+Below are some useful links for Rutgers users to download the program and learn how to use it effectively:

 - Rutgers EndNote Download Page—to download the latest version of EndNote desktop program for Windows and Mac